 Q: Thanks for taking part in our tech panel, guys!
 So we can understand more about your roles at the company, can you describe a typical day on the job, as well as your favourite thing about working at Currencycloud?

 Liam: I have a really varied role at Currencycloud, which is generally focused on leading and building our software development teams.
-As a result, no one day is the same, and it’s this variety and unpredictability that is my favourite thing about my job.
+As a result, no one day is the same, and it’s this variety and unpredictability that is my favorite thing about my job.
 For example, last week I was visiting our nearshore development team all the way in the Ukraine to discuss how we can improve communication between our different office locations.

 Derik: Thankfully, the team at Currencycloud has done a fantastic job in building a modern scalable platform, so the majority of my time is spent identifying opportunities to further improve the architecture and security of the platform against constantly evolving risks.
 The proactive and collaborative atmosphere with everyone who works here is vital for pre-empting the numerous threats, and makes working with the team a lot of fun.